The Candidacy Process & Applications

 - Have completed an M.Div.
 (Elder or Deacon) or master's (Deacon) degree from a seminary listed by the University Senate.
 Seminaries approved by University Senate

 - Have completed 1/2 of the Basic Graduate Theological Studies (BGTS) and be able to complete all BGTS before FULL membership (para 324.4a; BGTS include Old Testament, New Testament, theology, church history, mission of the church in the world, evangelism, worship/liturgy, UM History,UM Doctrine, and UM Polity

-- Have an up-to-date psych.
-If your psychological assessment is over 7 years old, you will need a new one.
-Please contact the BOM Registrar (firstname.lastname@example.org or 603-892-0359).
+- Have an up-to-date psych and background check.
+If these assessment are more than 7 years old, you will need a new one.
+Please contact the BOM Registrar (email@example.com or 603-892-0359).

 APPLICATION PACKETS for PROVISIONAL MEMBERSHIP